lirralirra/Project2_Crowdfunding_ETL/README.md

 QuickDB_project2.pdf - details of ERD design

-#### 2.2 create a table schema for each CSV file and create a database
+#### 2.2 create a table schema for each CSV file and create a database (crowdfunding_db) using pgadmin4

 Files in repo:

 crowdfunding_db_schema.sql  - a table schema for each file

-Display_data.sql – query to display the data
+Display_data.sql – the query to display the all data

-Folder: 'import_and_select_results' -  to store all the images of ‘importing and query results’
+Folder: 'import_and_select_results' -  to store all the images of ‘importing csv and query results’